HarshithAlva6/final-wordle/README.md

 # CPSC 449 Project 4
  [Project 4](https://docs.google.com/document/d/19BqaDN9M9fMfw6WjwISGDauF_I2w20UJ4lNmW9USbn0/edit) is used to add Webhook to the Games Service, and deliver items to a message queue to the Leaderboard Service that was created in  [Project 3](https://docs.google.com/document/d/1OWltxCFRsd2s4khOdfwKLZ3vqF6dsJ087nyMn0klcQs/edit) which involved extending the base Wordle backend application from [Project 1](https://docs.google.com/document/d/14YzD8w5SpJk0DqizgrgyOsXvQ2-rrd-39RUSe2GNvz4/edit) and implementation of nginx to authenticate endpoints and load balancing from [Project 2](https://docs.google.com/document/d/1BXrmgSclvifgYWItGxxhZ72BrmiD5evXoRbA_uRP_jM/edit).
 This includes the following objectives:
-- Configuring replication using Litefs for the database associated with Games service.
-(Write requests go to the primary replica, and read requests can be made from either primary, secondary or tertiary replicas)
+- Adding a Webhook to the Game Service, in order for clients to get any updates whenever the user wins or loses.
+For this the clint will register to the Games Service, and get a callback URL which stores the required updates about the game results.
-- Developing 2 new Leaderboard services which can post results of a game and obtain the Top 10 users based on their average scores.
+- Deliver messages using worker process, where the guess endpoint has a seperate worker function that sends the scores to the Leaderboard service once a game is finished.
+Here the job is enqueued rather than retrying the requests.
-- Use Redis to store data for leaderboard services.
+- Retrying failed jobs that were added by RQ in the previous case when worker function fails to send scores.
+This is done using UNIX cron service every 10 minutes to ensure all scores are sent to the Leaderboard service.

-This project also builds upon concepts introduced in [Exercise 2](https://docs.google.com/document/d/1-tFBfCP2rhk5YFtXYpGD894Ghy4UY-J3o9Zs7abbS8c/edit),[Exercise 3](https://docs.google.com/document/d/14i8cpm7z1oFh5y5gmAkQ39AH3Pu8oWRr6B6TOziGYhY/edit) and [Exercise 4](https://docs.google.com/document/d/1GeF5txkEb3Jl0_YtnFKFh21xiDff1IJ54XC9Qydk3GE/edit) with regards to setting up Nginx server, building indices, using redis and associated libraries, working with Webhooks and also Message Queueing.
+This project also builds upon concepts introduced in [Exercise 2](https://docs.google.com/document/d/1-tFBfCP2rhk5YFtXYpGD894Ghy4UY-J3o9Zs7abbS8c/edit),[Exercise 3](https://docs.google.com/document/d/14i8cpm7z1oFh5y5gmAkQ39AH3Pu8oWRr6B6TOziGYhY/edit) and [Exercise 4](https://docs.google.com/document/d/1GeF5txkEb3Jl0_YtnFKFh21xiDff1IJ54XC9Qydk3GE/edit) with regards to setting up Nginx server, building indices, using redis and associated libraries, working with Webhooks, Message Queueing and using the UNIX cron service.

 ### Authors
 Section 02